adambard/learnxinyminutes-docs/python.html.markdown

 # You can define functions that take a variable number of
-# keyword args, as well, which will be interpreted as a map if you do not use **
+# keyword args, as well, which will be interpreted as a dict if you do not use **
 def keyword_args(**kwargs):
     return kwargs